 Unlike your kitchen oven, Neevo can be set for 2-zone cooking.
 For several reasons, 2-zone capability is unnecessary with a kitchen oven, but it is essential for an outdoor gas grill.
-Like all residential gas grills, Neevo’s has a limited low temperature range.
-To cook at low temps on the grill, you need to go 2-zone with some burners on and some off.
+Like all residential gas grills, Neevo has a limited low temperature range.
+To cook at low temps on the grill, you need to go 2-zone with one burner on and one off.
 This enables you to have a low or moderate indirect zone for chicken and roasts, while simultaneously maintaining a hot, direct sear zone.
 Click here to learn the importance of 2-zone cooking.

 We have fired up enough Wi-Fi outdoor cookers to know some typical pitfalls.
 Connecting these devices to a home internet is often challenging.
 And even if you aren’t inclined to use the app on your cell phone, you still need to connect.
 These grills and smokers sit in various warehouses for months before ending up in our backyards.
 By the time you crack open the box, it’s a good bet the controller is already out of date.
 Just like your computer, these Wi-Fi cookers need updating over your internet.
 Connecting can be hindered if your home network is inadequate, or if your modem is too far away from your deck.